dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 The Bedlam Furnaces were built by the Madeley Wood Furnace Company between 1757 and 1759 - they are the most complete set of furnaces from this period in the country.
 They were used to transform iron ore into molten iron, and were among the first to use coke as a fuel instead of charcoal.
 The Bedlam Furnaces ceased operation in 1843 when the company moved production to the larger furnaces at Blists Hill.
 ![](../1shropshire/assets/images/history/2020-07-31_05_26_59_DSC_7620_DxO.jpg)

-# Header: The Industrial Revolution - 1760 AD to 1840 AD
+# Header: 1760 AD to 1840 AD

-Industrial Revolution
+## The Industrial Revolution

 # Name: Town Hall, Bishop's Castle
 - Date: 1765 AD